 Here, we understand that getting the best inversion table takes more than just reading a couple of reviews.
 We have, therefore, scoured the market in pursuit of the most sought after models so that choosing what works for your needs isn’t a hassle anymore.

-Best Inversion Table Reviews – Top 5 Reviews
+Best Inversion Table 2018 – Top 5 Reviews

 It is the only inversion table given the nod by the FDA to treat conditions such as degenerative discs, spinal stenosis, tight muscles, sciatica and back pain.
 It can also reduce the intensity of muscle spasm and facet syndrome too.
 We take a closer look at the table.